robertkovacs/Literate/Literate.md

 ## Write the head of the HTML

 This writes out the start of the document.
-Mainly the scripts (prettify.js) and the css (prettiy css, default css, and colorscheme css).
+Mainly the scripts (prettify.js) and the css (prettify css, default css, and colorscheme css).
 It also adds the title of the document.

 ```d --- Write the head of the HTML ---
 string prettifyExtension;